 By Madonna Tritle

-The CWE is dedicated to helping students become great writers.
-The CWE is open to any graduate or undergraduate student working on any assessment.
-The center publishes a weekly live webinar schedule and the CWE community has links for hand-outs and recorded webinars.
-Students can make appointments with CWE staff to work one-on-one with a writing mentor.
-The CWE is where I send my students that are not familiar with APA formatting.
-Email the Center for Writing Excellence at email@example.com.
+The Writing Center is dedicated to helping students become great writers.
+The Writing Center is open to any graduate or undergraduate student working on any assessment.
+The center publishes a weekly live webinar schedule and the Writing Center community has links for hand-outs and recorded webinars.
+Students can make appointments with Writing Center staff to work one-on-one with a writing mentor.
+The Writing Center is where I send my students that are not familiar with APA formatting.
+Email the Writing Center at firstname.lastname@example.org.

 - Center for Student Success

 The Student Success Team provides services on a variety of topics to help students become successful students.
 The center publishes a Student Success Calendar of Events and offers one-on-one and one-to-many sessions addressing various skill sets.
 Some of the skill sets addressed are: academic authenticity, academic confidence, career services, computer skills, goal setting, learning styles, life balances, online communication, personality type, stress management and coping strategies, study skills, test anxiety, test-taking skills, and time management.
 The Center for Student Success can be reached at 1-866-895-9660 x 3196 or email@example.com.

 The Learning Communities at WGU are a wonderful source of information to help you on your way to achieving your degree.
 Communities are maintained by mentors and provide academic direction for learning resources.
 These resources include information for study halls, live webinars, recorded webinars, task guidelines, calendar of events, message boards, and office hours.
 Learning Communities for your courses can be accessed from your Student Portal.